-The mission of the MCC Nursing Department is to inspire, promote and empower students in learning the art and science of nursing leading to excellence and success in professional practice.
+The mission of the Mohave Community College RN Nursing Department (AAS Program) is to inspire, promote and empower students in learning the art and science of nursing leading to excellence and success in professional practice.

 The mission of the AAS Nursing Program in accordance with the mission of Mohave Community College is to provide high-quality, learning-centered education that prepares graduates to meet the health needs of a diverse population in a variety of dynamic community environments.
 The faculty is committed to the excellence and innovation in advancing the art of nursing through caring, knowledge, collaboration, fostering communications, interpersonal interactions, and the use of technology in the classroom and clinical settings.

 The ultimate goal of the Nursing Department is to prepare nursing graduates for safe and effective clinical practice.
 The Nursing program is a countywide program with classes being offered in the southern part of Mohave County in Kingman, Lake Havasu City and Bullhead City, and for the northern part of the County in Colorado City.
 Click here and we’ll send you more information about the program.

 Mohave Community College offers the Associate of Applied Science Degree in Nursing, and a Practical Nurse LPN Step-out at the student's option.
 The college also has accelerated registered nursing tracks for Licensed Practical Nurses and Paramedics and a Nurse Refresher course.
 In addition, a Practical Nursing Certificate and Nursing Assistant programs are offered separate from the AAS-RN programs.